carvel-dev/carvel/site/content/blog/concourse-ytt.md

 `fly --target tutorial set-pipeline --pipeline testing-pipeline --config <(ytt -f pipeline.yml)`

-Looking good so far, now let's have a look at the `jobs` section
+Looking good so far, now let's have a look at the `jobs` section.

-Convert these YAML anchors to using YTT instead
+Convert these YAML anchors to using ytt instead:

 ```yaml
 jobs: